devleaks/TouchPortal-X-Plane-UDP/README.md

 The formula establishes the link between the X-Plane dataref value(s) (always a float when fetched through X-Plane UDP API) and the value of the Touch Portal state.
-The formula use reverse polish notation (RPN).
+The formula uses reverse polish notation (RPN).
 The formula potentially combines several datarefs into a single state value.

 Using RPN, the formula `(2 x variable-name) + 3` is written `{$variable-name$} 2 * 3 +`.